Rudya93/giantswarm-terraform-example/README.md

 ## Notes

-The example will wait until the Giant Swarm API sets the cluster status to `created`.
+The example will wait until the Giant Swarm API has registered nodepool nodes as ready.
 This allows further resources to be applied which depend on the new cluster being accessible.